January 21, 2020

-McKenzie Patrick is a graduate student at the Children’s Medical Center Research Institute (CRI).
+McKenzie Patrick is a graduate student in the Children’s Medical Center Research Institute (CRI).
 She is a part of Dr. Jian Xu’s lab where she is working to better understand how malignant blood disorders such as leukemia develop and discover new treatment options.

 What are you researching?